 "Geographic literacy" is one of SpherAware's stated missions.
 That idea is completely natural to a life-long cartophile but the term may actually be a little fuzzy for others.
-Literacy is (literally) the ability to read and write proficiently.
+Literacy is the ability to read and write proficiently.
 Geography is a body of knowledge about the Earth and its restless inhabitants.
-The ability to simply read and write that knowledge is not sufficient, however, to be fully literate.
+The ability to simply read and write this knowledge is not sufficient, however, to be fully literate.
 Geography is dimensional and space and time are essential qualities that often elude those who only look at search results or rely on a GPS device to find their way around.

 The National Geographic Society has begun to champion geo-literacy which it defines as an "understanding of how the world works that all members of modern society need."
 Even that is a bit confusing.
 They use the concept of interactions, interconnections and implications to foster a "geographic understanding and reasoning to make far-reaching decisions in the 21st century."

 ESRI, the giant purveyor of GIS software, supports this notion and contents that the modern citizen needs to do geography by which they mean acquire the ability to "conduct basic geographic analysis in order to make sound personal, political, and professional decisions."

 I completely agree with those sentiments, but still find them lacking a substantive suggestion for how those abilities should arise.
 A great many geographic facts can be learned without ever seeing how they all fit together.
 On the other hand, actually experiencing the silimarlities, differences and relationships between places can teach one quite a lot about geographic connections, interactions and implications on any scale.
 Unfortunately, many kids today don't have the freedom to explore and learn the landscape as nature intended.